 At first, I was concerned that the hints of queerness I saw in season one were simply another form of queerbaiting.
-For those who don't know, queerbaiting is when television shows or movies or books hint that characters are gay in order to keep LGBTQ+ fans hooked, but never fully take a stand or do the actual work of representation.
+For those who don’t know, queerbaiting is when television shows, movies, or books hint that characters are gay in order to keep LGBTQ+ fans hooked, but never fully take a stand or do the actual work of representation.

-But the longer I watched Killing Eve (and then re-watched and re-watched it), the more I became convinced that the queerness I saw in the show went beyond the chilling relationship between Eve and Villanelle and formed a foundational part of the show itself.
+But the longer I watched Killing Eve (and then re-watched and re-watched it), the more I became convinced that the queerness I saw in the show went beyond the chilling relationship between Eve and Villanelle, forming a foundational part of the show itself.

 “The story of the seemingly straight woman who falls for a queer woman is as old as time, and to see it represented on television is refreshing.”

 Throughout the series, the show raises questions – and occasionally poses answers – to some very real queer concerns.
 How, for example, does one present oneself in the world in a way that is both authentic and safe?
 Sometimes going against the grain as far as dress or presentation can be dangerous, or at the very least exhausting.

 This idea of masking or passing is best represented by Villanelle, who goes from unseen to attention-grabbing at a moment’s notice.
 This is especially apparent when it comes to her shocking, head-turning, and eyebrow-raising wardrobe.
 Her clothing style jumps from the hyper-masculine to the hyper-feminine to the undefinable, and the same can be said of her gender presentation.
 Although Villanelle uses she/her pronouns throughout the show, she represents in some ways the epitome of non-binary . . . minus all the killing and psychopathy.